mundialis/grass-py3-pdal/README.md

 ## Executing a script: zonal statistics

-Instead of a single GRASS GIS command also a sequence, stored in a text file, can be executed:
+Instead of a single GRASS GIS command also a sequence, stored in a text file, can be executed.
+We first download to geospatial datasets for our zonal statistics analysis:

 ```bash
 # download North Carolina, USA, elevation raster map to current directory